“Living Large” and “Grow with Me” Tutorial Programs

 As a result of the Kid’s Café program the Niagara Falls Housing Authority has provided a nutritionally adequate meal to children at risk, educated children and their parents about nutrition, educated the public about childhood hunger and offered solutions.
 The Niagara Falls Housing Authority’s ultimate goal is to take at risk children from youth to adulthood realizing their full potential.
 Since the program’s inception in 1999, the Kid’s Café program has provided a hot balanced meal to nearly 1,000 children.
 The program is staffed by community volunteers, parents of children enrolled in the program, Niagara Falls Housing Authority staff and chefs from local food service chains.
 Funding for the Kid’s Café program is provided by the New York State Department of Health’s Child and Adult Care Food Program.

-Doris W. Jones Summer Enrichment Program
+Doris W. Jones and Packard Court Community Center Summer Enrichment Programs

 The Niagara Falls Housing Authority’s Doris W. Jones Summer Enrichment program is a comprehensive summer program that provides individualized educational, social, cultural and recreational components geared to each individual child’s level of learning.
 Activities include: storytelling, music, computer instruction, etiquette classes, arts and crafts, African-American dance and nature hikes/walks.
 Educational field trips are taken each Friday, enabling children from low-income families to have exposure to the arts, museums, nature, and a host of cultural enrichment activities, such as the Underground Railroad.
 The program operates July – August.
 An average of 200 children are enrolled in the Summer Enrichment program each year.